Skip to content

 CitizenOne’s Services Catalog Accelerator: Connecting a Small Municipality with its Constituents

-However, there are two core issues that often plague digital public services and cause them to lag behind the private sector: disconnected services and overly numerous points of access.
+Two core issues frequently arise as the main culprits that plague public service digitization efforts: disconnected services and overly numerous points of access.

-To illustrate how these issues can hold municipalities back and how solving them can benefit municipalities and their constituents, let’s examine an example scenario.
+To illustrate how these issues can hold municipalities back, let’s examine an example scenario.

 Setting the Scene

-Kurt is a municipal clerk in a small municipality in Ontario.
-He was tasked with improving his municipality’s digital strategy.
+Kurt is a clerk in a small municipality in Ontario tasked with improving his municipality’s digital strategy.

-Since his municipality is relatively small he will be looking for consolidated solutions that are cost-effective, flexible, and have predictable costs over time.
+Given his relatively small municipal budget, he will be looking for consolidated solutions that are cost-effective, flexible, and have predictable costs over time.

 The municipal council has highlighted two main issues they would like Kurt to tackle.

-First, the council is displeased because although the municipality has made significant investments to offer new digital services to its citizens, these services have not been as widely adopted as they had hoped.
+First, the council is displeased because the significant investments already made to offer new digital services to its citizens have not yet seen adoption rates.

 Have you read: